Membership and Dues

 a) The aggrieved party shall report their written concerns to the Chair or Vice Chair and the CEO.

-b) The Chair or Vice Chair and CEO will try to resolve the issue as quickly as possible but not to exceed 21 days maintaining appropriate confidentiality.
+b) The Chair or Vice Chair and CEO will maintain appropriate confidentiality and work to resolve the issue as quickly as possible, not exceeding 21 days,.

 c) The Chair, Vice Chair, CEO or the aggrieved party may take the issue to the Executive Committee for resolution.